 Hole started his career as a social work case manager fighting child trafficking, mental illness and domestic violence in middle America before leading campaigns to help fund a primary school in Uganda, an orphanage for children with disabilities who were abandoned during Haiti’s 2010 earthquake and a new food product for young people who are malnourished.
 Forbes named him to its “30 Under 30” list after launching StreetCred, a national nonprofit helping low-income families file taxes and build wealth while they wait in doctors’ offices.

-Dr. Hole was top student at Butler University before earning his MD and MBA from Stanford University with concentrations in public management, community health and social innovation.
-He completed pediatrics residency at Harvard before joining The University of Texas at Austin.
+Hole, a first-generation college graduate from rural Indiana, was Butler University’s top male student before earning his M.D. and MBA from Stanford University with concentrations in public management, community health and social innovation.
+He completed his pediatrics residency at Harvard.